University of Pittsburgh-Johnstown

 Bethany McConnell, Ph.D. | Associate Professor | bmm93@pitt.edu | 814-269-7107

-Positive Program Outcomes
+Our Positive Program Outcomes

 Important General Timelines

-A Year-by-Year Checklist
+A Year by Year Checklist

 Freshman Year